i3dsymposium/i3dsymposium.github.io/2024/papers.md

         journal: "optionally, the acronym of the journal, such as jcgt"
         doi_link: "DOI link"
         preprint: "link to the preprint provided by authors"
-        presentation: "direct link to the presentation (with timestamp, if it's a short part of a long session)"
+        presentation: "direct link to the video presentation (with timestamp, if it's a short part of a long session)"
         thumbnail: "filename of the thumbnail, stored in the [year]/img/paper_thumbnails/ directory"
         abstract:  |
           some text here, can be multiline.
 If separated by a single line, it will be converted to <br>, otherwise it will be converted to separate <p> tags